flutter/website/src/_includes/docs/swift-package-manager/migrate-ios-project-manually.md

 3. Ensure that the app runs on the command line with `flutter run`.

-[enable Swift Package Manager]: /packages-and-plugins/swift-package-manager/for-app-developers/#how-to-enable-swift-package-manager
+[turn on Swift Package Manager]: /packages-and-plugins/swift-package-manager/for-app-developers/#how-to-turn-on-swift-package-manager
 [file an issue]: {{site.github}}/flutter/flutter/issues/new?template=2_bug.yml